baldarn/social-buddy-bot/README.md

 # Bot Friend

-A friendly bot for communication system that enhance the conviviality between workers all around the world!
+A friendly bot for communications system (like Slack, Teams, ...) that enhance the conviviality between workers all around the world!

 ## Slack installation